nikithayy/Timeline-Based-Prediction-of-Chronic-Diseases-from-Electronic-Health-Records/readme.md

 # Authors

-Developed as part of a healthcare AI and predictive analytics project.
+Developed as part of a healthcare AI and predictive analytics Capstone project by Srinikitha Yendru advised by Prof. M. Mustafa Rafique.